xen-project/xen/docs/designs/qemu-deprivilege.md

 The goal of deprilvileging qemu is this: Even if there is a bug (for example in qemu) which permits a domain to gain control of the device model, the compromised device model process is prevented from violating the system's overall security properties.
-Ie, a guest cannot "escape" from the virtualisation by using a qemu bug.
+I.e., a guest cannot "escape" from the virtualisation by using a qemu bug.

 This document lists the various technical measures which we either